razazaheer12/Password-generator-497/README.md

 - Descriptive alt text for images and clean metadata

 ## Deploy
-- You can publish directly from Lovable (Share → Publish)
+- You can publish directly (Share → Publish)
 - Or deploy the built files (dist) to your preferred hosting provider (e.g., Netlify, Vercel)

 ## GitHub: How to upload this project
-- From Lovable: connect GitHub (top-right → GitHub), create/select a repo, and sync.
+-  connect GitHub (top-right → GitHub), create/select a repo, and sync.
 - Or locally:
   - Initialize repo and push
     git init